profoundry-us/loco_motion/CONTRIBUTING.md

    because we don't currently have that section).
 2. Create a new file called `alert_component.rb` inside the `app/components/daisy/feedback` folder.
-3. Create a new folder called `alert_component` inside the `app/components/daisy/feedback` folder.
+3. Create a new file called `alert_component.html.haml` inside the `app/components/daisy/feedback` folder.

 You can look at any of the other components to help you get started.
-One of the main things to remember is that all setup needs to happen in the `before_render` method rather than the `initializer` method as some of the typical component setup will require the component to be initialized before you can call those methods.
+One of the main things to remember is that all setup needs to happen in the `before_render` method rather than the `initialize` method as some of the typical component setup will require the component to be initialized before you can call those methods.